ottopecz/mainliner/README.md

 ```

 ##Life cycles
-You can define the lifec cycle of an instance (so it works only for classes).
+You can define the life cycle of an instance (so it works only for classes).
 There are three life cycles.

-1. perRequest - The default life cycle of an instance.
+1. **perRequest** - The default life cycle of an instance.
 If you don't specify anything upon registration your instance will be a "perRequest" one.
 A request means one execution of the "get" method of the container.
 If the same class is accessed more times upon a request the instance will be created just once.
 So the same instance will injected multiple times.
-2. singleton - The instance will be created only once no matter how many requests you make.
+2. **singleton** - The instance will be created only once no matter how many requests you make.
-3. unique - The instance will be created every single time the class is accessed.
+3. **unique** - The instance will be created every single time the class is accessed.
 No matter how many requests you make

 ####perRequest
 ```javascript